pelekoudasq/compilers-uoa/project1/part1/README.md

+## Part 1 - Implementation of a LL(1) parser for a simple calculator

 For the first part of this homework you should implement a simple calculator.
 The calculator should accept expressions with the bitwise AND(&) and XOR(^) operators, as well as parentheses.
 The grammar (for single-digit numbers) is summarized in: exp -> num | exp op exp | (exp) op -> ^ | &